rippey81/sysadmin-lab/README.md

 ## 🚀 Purpose

-This lab is part of my personal mission to escape the Help Desk ceiling, gain real skills, and to transition into a high-level **System Administrator** or **Cloud Operations** role with strong DevOps and security foundations.
+This lab is part of my personal mission to escape the Help Desk ceiling, build real infrastructure and automation skills, and transition into a high-level System Administrator or Cloud Operations role with strong DevOps and security foundations.

 ---